March 1, 2019

 - You can’t navigate blended families with positional leadership.
 You must have permissional leadership; favor with each member.

-- When someone is single with children for a long time, their children tend to play the role of the absent spouse.
-These children feel displaced from their role in a remarriage.
+- When someone is single with children for a long time, their children can tend to play the role of the absent spouse.
+These children can feel displaced from their role in a re-marriage.
 Being sensitive to the children who are displaced is paramount in a transition.

-Like I’ve said before, I know this is often a tricky subject to talk about and I don’t pretend to address the whole situation in one (or two) blog posts, so I want to encourage you to check out the messages I preached on Bethel.TV regarding divorce.
-You can see them for free here and here with your Bethel.TV account.
-Or, you can check it out on my podcast.
+Like I’ve said before, I know this is often a tricky subject to talk about and I don’t pretend to address the whole situation in one (or two) blog posts.
+I also want to encourage you to check out the podcast with the message I preached on this.

 As always, I’d love to hear your thoughts in the comments!